-Thursday, March 20, 2014 4:00 PM - 7:00 PM EST
+Thursday, October 8, 2015 4:00 PM - 7:00 PM EST

-Saturday, March 22, 2014 10:00 AM - 1:00 PM EST
+Saturday, October 10, 2015 10:00 AM - 1:00 PM EST

-The Bachelor of Science in Nursing (BSN) degree program incorporates general education and nursing courses into a program that provides the education and skills necessary for a lifetime of personal and professional growth.
+The BSN degree program incorporates general education and nursing courses into an experience that provides the education and skills necessary for a lifetime of personal and professional growth.